 Other states require the name of the responsible attorney to be on the initial access page of the website, or the homepage.
 To avoid a bar rule violation, it is generally good practice for attorneys to put their name on every page of their website.

-Many states also prohibit attorney statements that could give a reader or potential client an unjustified expectation about the results a lawyer is able to achieve for a particular type of case.
+Many states also prohibit attorney statements that could give a reader or potential client an unjustified expectation about the results a lawyer can achieve for a particular type of case.
 Therefore, in jurisdictions that allow case results in attorney advertisements, a statement disclaiming results are not typical would be appropriate on the web site.

 Your internet marketing company should help you develop a disclaimer for the footer of the web page.
 Some interior pages on the website might need additional disclaimers.